havok2905/mc-modal/README.md

 For more information on using ember-cli, visit [http://ember-cli.com/](http://ember-cli.com/).

 ## Todos

-- Write acceptance tests against multiple modals running simultaneously.
+- Manually test against many page types and site layouts
+- Manually test on mobile devices

 ## Usage